Maine Home Connection

 Maine Real Estate

-Maine has three climatic regions: the northern interior zone, comprising roughly the northern half of the state, between Quebec and New Brunswick; the southern interior zone; and the coastal zone.
-The northern zone is both drier and cooler in all four seasons than either of the other zones, while the coastal zone is more moderate in temperature year-round than the other two.
+Generally speaking, there are three distinct climatic regions in the state: the northern interior zone, comprising roughly the northern half of the state, between Quebec and New Brunswick; the southern interior zone; and the coastal zone.
+The northern zone is both drier and cooler in all four seasons than either of the other two area, while the coastal zone is more moderate in temperature year-round, and this is where most people live and work.

 Summer in MaineFrom the first hint of spring through the lazy days of summer, Maine is an outdoor wonderland.
 You can explore the coast, mountains, woods, rivers and lakes by kayak, bike or seaplane.
 Spot a majestic moose while camping or hiking.
 Relax at one of Maine's sandy beaches.